As you already know, Nigeria operates on three (3) arms of Government—the Executive, the Legislature and the Judiciary.

 Related Post: Nigerian States and Their Years of Creation

-These are the Courts in the Nigerian Judiciary, their hierarchy and jurisdiction, with the Supreme Court being supreme and the Magistrates/District Courts being at the base of the class.
+This the hierarchy of Courts in Nigeria and their jurisdiction, with the Supreme Court being supreme and the Magistrates/District Courts being at the base of the hierarchy.

 Have questions and suggestions?
 Kindly send us a mail through the contact page or make a comment below, we’ll attend to them as soon as possible.

-Don’t forget to share the post with other, please use the share buttons below.
+Don’t forget to share the post with others on all social media platforms.
+You can use the share buttons below.

 Would you like to own a blog?
 I can help you create one.
 For being a reader of this blog, I’ll help you do it for FREE.
 Click here to contact me or send me a mail.